mfsilva22/mfsilva22.github.io/pages/teaching.md

 header: Teaching Activities
 ---

 ## Evidence-based teaching practices

 Since 2012, I’ve taught over 10 different courses and nearly 10,000 students.
 Over the years, I’ve enjoyed experimenting with pedagogies rooted in both well-established teaching literature and my own data-driven insights.
-Below, I’ll summarize how I currently structure the main course I teach, Numerical Methods.
+Below, I’ll summarize how I currently structure the main course I teach, <a href="https://cs357.cs.illinois.edu" target="blank">Numerical Methods</a>.
 Details about the rationale behind some of these methodologies are described in the [Research page]({{ site.baseurl }}{% link pages/research.md %}).

 #### Flipped Classroom
 Since Fall 2020, I’ve been running my course in a flipped format, which is as much about flipping the script on traditional lectures as it is about flipping the responsibility onto students (in a good way).
 Here is how the course is organized: